vickonrails/100-days-of-react/week3/README.md

 This way, we can pass data to `Route` children without losing our souls.

 Have a great day and checkout [day 14](https://github.com/vickOnRails/100-days-of-react/tree/master/week2#day-14).

+## Day 16

+### What I worked on

+I read some part of the Advanced React Docs.

+### A few challenges

+No challenge today.
+Except still struggling to find time for the exercise.

+### What I learned

+Learned more about forwarding `refs` today.
+See more at [link](https://reactjs.org/docs/forwarding-refs.html)